Legend-of-iPhoenix/TheButton/README.md

 You are trying to get the highest time you can in total.
 Whenever you click, a clock starts ticking up.
 Someone else can click, and start their timer.
 You can steal back, by clicking again.

 ## Rules
 Abuse is not tolerated.
 You may not use any form of cheating to try to get you a better score.
-Auto-clickers (Defined as a script or extension that clicks faster than you can, or anything that clicks while you're away) are prohibited.
+Auto-clickers (Defined as a script or extension that clicks faster than you can, makes it easier to click, or anything that clicks while you're away) are prohibited.
 If you find something else that can help people cheat, please report it to \_iPhoenix\_ via Cemetech PM or IRC.

 ## Other Informtion
 There is a scoreboard of the 5 people with the highest scores, with 1st place at the top and 5th place at the bottom.
 Your score does not live-update, so if it doesn't, don't think that it is a bug.
+Using a mouse is not cheating.

 ## Bugs
 As this is still in development, there may still be some bugs.
 If you find one, please make a GitHub issue so we know about it, and then we can try to fix it.
 Any hacks available that allow users to gain unfair advantages over others should be reported to \_iPhoenix\_ so it can be patched.